kunleihe/omscs-cs6250-exam-notes/README.md

-This repo contains my notes to the study questions for OMSCS CS6250 Computer Networks exams.
+This repo contains my notes for the study questions for OMSCS CS6250 Computer Networks exams.
 I tried to make the notes less abstract and more understandable.

 Please give me a star if you find it useful 😁